KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 	delete ptr;
 	ptr = nullptr;

-	// Safe deallocation
+	// Results in undefined behavior
+	// ptr2 is not null!
-	if(!ptr2) {
+	if(ptr2) {
 		delete ptr2;
 	}

 	return 0;
 }
 ```

-Note that dereferencing a null pointer will lead to abort call.
+Note that "assigning `nullptr`" technique will not work in this situation.
+Because a dangling pointer `ptr2` still contains address of `ptr`, which is not null.
+Therefore, it results in undefined behavior.

+So now what is the solution?
+In C++, a popular technique to avoid dangling pointers is to use "smart pointers".
+But we are not going to discuss it here, as this is an introductory article.

 ## Other usages of pointer